jonasbergstroem/Cohomology-of-moduli-spaces-of-curves/README.md

 We denote the cyclotomic character of Deligne weight 2 by "L" and by S[k] the Galois representation (of dimension 2*dim S_k) corresponding to the space S_k of elliptic cusp forms of weight k and level 1.

-Note that (by purity of a smooth and proper DM-stack) a contribution to the Euler characteristic of any moduli space of stable curves of Deligne weight k will have cohomological degree k.
+Note that (by purity of a smooth and proper DM-stack), a Galois representation appearing in the Euler characteristic of any moduli space of stable curves of Deligne weight k will appear in (the semi-simplification of) its k'th cohomology group.

 ### Genus 1

--The file "Mbar1n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of stable n-pointed curves of genus 3 with n up to 14.
+-The file "Mbar1n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of stable n-pointed curves of genus 1 with n up to 14.

--The file "M1n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of smooth n-pointed curves of genus 3 with n up to 14.
+-The file "M1n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of smooth n-pointed curves of genus 1 with n up to 14.

 ### Genus 2

--The file "Mbar2n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of stable n-pointed curves of genus 3 with n up to 14.
+-The file "Mbar2n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of stable n-pointed curves of genus 2 with n up to 13.

--The file "M2n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of smooth n-pointed curves of genus 3 with n up to 14.
+-The file "M2n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of smooth n-pointed curves of genus 2 with n up to 13.

 ### Genus 3

--The file "Mbar3n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of stable n-pointed curves of genus 3 with n up to 14.
+-The file "Mbar3n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of stable n-pointed curves of genus 3 with n up to 11.

--The file "M3n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of smooth n-pointed curves of genus 3 with n up to 14.
+-The file "M3n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of smooth n-pointed curves of genus 3 with n up to 11.

 ### Genus 4